bilgino/angularforddd/README.md

 ![](src/assets/images/QuerySideService.PNG)

 This might seem more complex than just using a single feature service for business logic and state management.
-The level of abstraction is up to the developer and is dependent on the requirements.
+The level of abstraction is up to the developer and is dependent on the incoming requirements.

 Using a single feature or repository service for reads and writes (CQS):